Updated June 17, 2023

 1. Active Data dictionary

-A huge responsibility of the database management system is to make sure that the change in the structure of the database should immediately be reflected in the data dictionary.
-It follow this immediate update methodology is known as an active data dictionary as they are self-updating.
+A huge responsibility of the database management system is to make sure that the database structure change should immediately be reflected in the data dictionary.
+It follows this immediate update methodology known as an active data dictionary as they are self-updating.

 2. Passive data dictionary

-There are some operators who are used in it and let us look at them so that, this topic is even more realistic to the working world!
+Some operators are used in it, and let us look at them so that this topic is even more realistic to the working world!